joao-marcos1/supplify/README.md

 You can now launch you browser and access 127.0.0.1:3000.

-### Install Publify on a server
+### Install supplify on a server

-You can use your preferred installation method (e.g., Capistrano) to install Publify on a server.
+You can use your preferred installation method (e.g., Capistrano) to install supplify on a server.
 You will also need to set up the environment so it contains at least `SECRET_KEY_BASE`.
 Your web server may allow you to set this, or you can consider using a tool like `dotenv`.

-### Install Publify on Heroku
+### Install supplify on Heroku

-In order to install Publify on Heroku, you’ll need to do some minor tweaks.
+In order to install supplify on Heroku, you’ll need to do some minor tweaks.

 First of all, you need to set up Amazon S3 storage to be able to upload files on your blog.
 Set Heroku config vars.